 “The Witte is where nature, science and culture meet,” says the amiable CEO, who has worked tirelessly to assemble the best professional team and raise funds for the huge undertaking.
 “The overarching theme of our exhibits is Texas Deep Time – Water, Land and Sky, with all galleries telling the stories of Texas, from millions of years ago to today.”

-During a tour of the main building, ripe with workers in hard hats casually going about the finishing touches on the various installations, McDermott is proud to show off her prize.
+During a tour of the main building, rife with workers in hard hats casually going about the finishing touches on the various installations, McDermott is proud to show off her prize.
 It’s a sunny day in late January, and there is still work to be done.
 Some installations seem pretty complete while others clearly need a few more days or weeks.
 The light fills the Valero Great Hall in the Dinosaur Gallery, which will probably fascinate children with its full-size skeletons of animals that inhabited this land many millions of years ago.
 Adjacent to it is the Texas Wild Gallery featuring lifesize dioramas of flora and fauna from the eight ecological zones of Texas, which is practically a 3-D geography and biology textbook

 in one large hall.
 Upstairs, there is the equally detailed and well built exhibit focusing on ancient Texans, the Lower Pecos Indians, complete with 3-D hunting and gathering scenes and a typical rock shelter.
 The popular room with live critters has been recreated as well.
 All galleries have complementary labs where visitors can